 Crowdsourcing allows organizations to find and work with self-selected volunteers to accomplish tasks, gather information, or gain new ideas.
 The end result is not just the work and insight of one person, but of dozens, hundreds, or even thousands.
 However, project managers might wonder exactly who these “crowd workers” are.
 Because they choose to participate, rather than being selected by the organization, it’s easy to wonder if crowd workers are true as qualified to weigh in on the future of your organization.
 The truth is that they are far more qualified than you may think.

 Who Are Crowd Workers?

 Critics often assume that employed professionals don’t have time to participate in crowdsourcing projects.
 That couldn’t be farther from the truth.
-Consider these statistics about crowd workers:
+Consider data from 2012:

 - Most crowd workers – about 66% – are female.

 - Crowd workers are majority millennials.
 Over 50% report a birthdate after 1975.
 When those born from 1970 onward are included, the percentage jumps to 70%.
 This can be a great asset when you’re looking to focus on gaining millennial customers or recruiting younger workers.